Mission Statement

 Strip Map

 In March 2015, as part of 1st Cavalry Division Artillery and later 75th Field Artillery Brigade, the battalion deployed to South Korea in support of the 210th Field Artillery Brigade and the 2nd Infantry Division.
-The battalion served as the first Rotationally Deployed MLRS Unit performing traditional duties, while strengthening the alliance between the United States and the Republic of Korea Forces.
-The battalion redeployed to Fort Hood in February 2016 and is currently in the process of re-stationing to Fort Sill, Oklahoma.
+The battalion served as the first rotationally deployed MLRS unit performing traditional duties, while strengthening the alliance between the United States and the Republic of Korea Armed Forces.
+The battalion redeployed to Fort Hood, Texas in February 2016 and then spent the rest of the year restationing to Fort Sill, Oklahoma.